mayankv87/contact-searcher/README.md

 This command will install all the dependencies required to run the application.

+### `npm install -g json-server`

+This command will install the json server globally (required to run the rest end points)

 ### `npm start` or `yarn start`

 Runs the app in the development mode.<br>